nivethaganesan235/Java-Design-Patterns/README.md

 A collection of Java applications demonstrating various Gang of Four (GoF) Design Patterns using practical real-world scenarios.

-The repository focuses on implementing design patterns with Java and understanding how they improve code organization, reusability, and maintainability.
+The repository focuses on implementing design patterns in Java to improve code organization, reusability, and maintainability.

 ## Implemented Patterns